 eLearning and Blended Learning

 The Built Environment is committed to using technology to support and enhance learning and teaching through all our programs.

-The Technology Enabled Learning and Teaching (TELT) platform combines a number of tools and services to cater for different types of learning and teaching at UNSW.
+The Technology Enabled Learning and Teaching (TELT) platform combines a number of tools and services to cater to different types of learning and teaching at UNSW.
 Within the Built Environment, courses engage with online tools and activities such as:

 - discussion forums

 Design Studio is central to many of our programs, offering a practical experience and industry connections that are invaluable when entering your future Built Environment profession.
 If you study architecture, interior architecture, landscape architecture, or industrial design you'll have the opportunities to take part and apply your developing knowledge base.
 The studio has a direct relationship to the professional working environment and simulates the creative work environment that many of the students aspire towards.